ubi-coro/gaussian-splatting-Windows/README.md

 ## Installing the Nerfstudio Viewer

-A fork form the Nerfstudio has been created that enables the viewer for 3D Gaussian Splatting. [**You can find the official fork here**]([url](https://github.com/yzslab/nerfstudio/tree/gaussian_splatting)).
+A fork from the Nerfstudio has been created that enables the viewer for 3D Gaussian Splatting. [**You can find the official fork here**]([url](https://github.com/yzslab/nerfstudio/tree/gaussian_splatting)).

 I created a video on how to install and run this viewer. [**View the video here**](https://github.com/yzslab/nerfstudio/tree/gaussian_splatting).

-Here is the instructions to follow:
+Here are the instructions to follow:
 Open Command Prompt

 Pull the branched fork of code. _Make sure to change your original Nerfstudio project folder so you don't modify it._